Peter Mayhew: Star Wars

-1977-1983: Star Wars original trilogy
+1977–1983: Star Wars original trilogy

 Mayhew played Chewbacca in five Star Wars films of the Skywalker saga: the original trilogy (Star Wars, The Empire Strikes Back and Return of the Jedi), Star Wars: Episode III – Revenge of the Sith and Star Wars: The Force Awakens.

 When casting the original Star Wars (1977), director George Lucas needed a tall actor who could fit the role of the hairy alien Chewbacca.
 He originally had in mind 6 ft 6 in bodybuilder David Prowse, but Prowse chose to play Darth Vader.
 This led Lucas to cast Mayhew, who was working as a hospital orderly in the emergency department at Mayday University Hospital in Surrey.
 He became aware of a casting call for Star Wars which was filming at Elstree Studios in Hertfordshire.
+Mayhew decided to visit Lucas to find out more about the role.
+He said, "George came into the office, and at that time I'd been sitting down on a chair, so I stood up and his eyes almost popped out of his head".
+Afterwards Mayhew had a costume fitting.
 The 7 ft 3 in tall actor was immediately cast as Chewbacca after he stood up to greet Lucas.
 Mayhew continued working as an orderly at the same hospital in between filming the original Star Wars trilogy.
 The success and cultural impact of Star Wars led to further sequels rounding out the original trilogy, two more trilogies and television shows which continued Mayhew's association with his character and the franchise for the next decades.

 Mayhew modelled his performance of Chewbacca after researching the behaviour of bears, monkeys and gorillas he saw at London Zoo.
 Lucas said Mayhew was "the closest any human being could be to a Wookiee: big heart, gentle nature and I learnt to always let him win".
 The character did not have any lines, the sounds he made being derived from sound recordings of animal noises.